Migrate Data to the Cloud: Unlocking the Benefits

 Testing and validation

-Before executing the full-scale migration, it is essential to test the migration plan on a smaller scale.
+Before executing the full-scale migration, testing the migration plan on a smaller scale is essential.
 This allows you to identify any potential issues or compatibility challenges and address them proactively.

 Test data migration with a subset of data to ensure that data integrity, application functionality, and performance are maintained during and after data migration.